Asaf Avidan: 2012–present: Solo career

 Avidan performing at the French rock festival Eurockéennes de Belfort in 2013.

 In 2012, Avidan released the single "Different Pulses", followed by the release of his debut solo studio album of the same name.
 For promotion, the singer embarked on a European tour where he also performed during the 2013 Sanremo Music Festival in Italy.
 Different Pulses entered record charts in various countries and was awarded a Platinum certification by France's Syndicat National de l'Édition Phonographique (SNEP).
 The singer's follow-up record Gold Shadow (2015) was also attained Gold status in France.
 The album was also aided by several venues, including in Boston, United States.
 The Study on Falling followed in 2017.
 In the same year, Avidan was featured on the song "Baila Leila" from Goran Bregović's Three Letters from Sarajevo (2017).

-Controversy
+Debate

 In a March 2015 interview conducted by French newspaper Le Monde, Avidan stated: "I don't really feel Israeli.
 As Israelis, what unites us is the fear.
 We are always the persecuted, and that is why I am no longer interested in living in Israel, to not feel that fear".
 The singer's statement sparked controversy and received widespread commentary and media attention in Israel, prompting Avidan to respond by saying: "In every interview I gave from the first second I always said I am not an Israeli artist, but an artist from Israel.
 I am not coming to represent Israel.
 I am not a politician.
 I am not a diplomat.
 And as a son to diplomats I never wanted to be one".

+In 2023, Avidan applied for Romanian citizenship, because his grandparents were Romanian Jews.
+On June 12, 2026, he was granted Romanian citizenship.